LukeGrahamLandry/franca/devlog.md

+## (Sep 10) rv emu

+- continuing flush_icache
+  - can rebalance the tree occasionally. its super slow tho. the sane thing is to rebalance part when you notice its too lopsided.
+  - other option is just sorted list of all the (slice,trace) pairs. that works and is simple but its quite slow because you end up inserting in the middle a lot (1.5s of copy_bytes on jit-kal-clean). hash map of the high bits of the pointer and then one of those sorted lists for each page so it can't get too big. that's actually surprisingly ok. not good enough to replace trace_lookup but just inserting isn't too bad and iterating for clear cache will be sane unlike the hashmap.
+  - there's a few places in the compiler where im only clear_instruction_cache on arm which is wrong, it only worked because the scary place was for fixups with pending_immediate_fixup_got which i don't do on rv yet.
+  - the current way only works if the start of all the traces is in the range you flush. i think that's probably a reasonable requirement?

 ## (Sep 9) rv emu

 - doing it on compiler/main.fr runs out of space in the jit segment using one page per trace.